What Is Mortgage Forbearance?

 Is Mortgage Forbearance a Good Idea?

-If you are experiencing financial challenges, such as loss of income or increased expenses, and you are confident they will be temporary, mortgage forbearance can be a great way to ease the pressure on your budget without putting your home at risk.
+Consider forbearance if you're experiencing short-term financial challenges, such as loss of income or increased expenses.
+As long as you're confident that the financial hardship is temporary, mortgage forbearance can be a great way to ease the pressure on your budget without putting your home at risk.
 If your loan servicer agrees to not to report a change in payment status to the credit bureaus, it can even allow you to keep your credit intact.

-If, however, you cannot realistically commit to resuming regular mortgage payments within 12 to 18 months or less—and at least starting to repay all of what you would have paid during the forbearance period at that time—mortgage forbearance probably isn't a good option.
-If that's the case, or if your mortgage lender denies your forbearance request for any reason, consider consulting a government-approved housing counselor to help sort out your best options.
+Mortgage forbearance may not be a good option if you cannot realistically commit to resuming regular mortgage payments within 12 to 18 months—plus beginning to repay all of what you would have paid during the forbearance period at that time.

 • The length of a forbearance period may be negotiated with some lenders, but the majority of mortgages issued in the U.S. conform with requirements for sale to Fannie Mae and Freddie Mac, the federally chartered corporations that purchase most of the nation's single-family mortgages issued in the U.S. Fannie Mae stipulates that forbearance agreements should last no more than six months, and gives borrowers the option to seek one or more extensions at the end of that period.
 Freddie Mac allows for up to 12 months of mortgage forbearance.